- Equalities Minister Justine Greening @Govt_EqualityMinister for Women and Equalities, Government Equalities Office

 Open civil partnerships to all

-We’re Rebecca and Charles, we have a toddler called Eden, and we want to cement and celebrate our relationship by having a civil partnership.
+We’re Rebecca and Charles, we have a toddler called Eden, a baby called Ariel, and we want to cement and celebrate our relationship by having a civil partnership.
 But we can’t because the Civil Partnership Act 2004 states: ‘Two people are not eligible to register as civil partners of each other if … they are not of the same sex.’

 We met in 2010, became engaged in 2013, and together we were involved in the fight for same-sex marriage within our community.
 It is fantastic social progress that couples can now marry regardless of sex or sexual orientation.

-We’ve been left, however, with a hangover from this important reform: Marriage is available to both same-sex and mixed-sex couples, but civil partnerships are currently only available to same-sex couples.
-This limits the choice for mixed-sex couples, like us, who want to form a civil partnership - an institution that would provide the same legal protections as marriage.
+We’ve been left, however, with a hangover from this important reform: Civil partnerships are still only available to same-sex couples.
+This limits the choice for mixed-sex couples, like us, who want to form a civil partnership - a modern institution that provides similar legal status and financial protections as marriage.

 The current system doesn’t make sense and needs to be brought into line with places such as Holland and New Zealand where couples can choose between marriage and civil partnership.

 Opening civil partnerships to all would bring the law up to date with the reality of family life: 3 million cohabiting couples with 2 million dependent children, all of whom currently lack the protection of marriage and choice of civil partnership.

 From a personal perspective, the legacy of marriage – that it treated women as property for centuries, excluded same-sex couples until 2014, and still leaves room only for fathers’ names on marriage certificates – means that marriage is not an option for us.
-We want to raise our child as equal partners and feel that a civil partnership – a modern, symmetrical institution – sets the best example for her.
+We want to raise our children as equal partners and feel that a civil partnership – a modern, symmetrical institution – sets the best example for them.